vtjnash/www.julialang.org/blog/_posts/2019-10-20-string-escape.md

 understand quoting, because it falsely identifies double-quotes with separating arguments, which is **not** the case.
-The rule becomes *vastly* simpler if we understand that the presence of a quote in string triggers two modes, the first being (1) "interpret special chars" mode and (2) "ignore special chars" mode.
-Double quotes `"` are used to trigger the mode we are entering and after we encounter `"` it is ignored and further processing is continued.
+The rule becomes *vastly* simpler if we understand that the presence of a quote in string triggers two modes, the first being (1) "interpret special chars" and (2) "ignore special chars".
+Double quotes `"` are used to trigger the mode to enter/exit and after we encounter `"` it is ignored and further processing is continued.
 When we enter mode 1, spaces are interpreted literally and after we exit mode 1, spaces are not special and are used to delineate arguments.
-The simple rule is then to scan the command line from *left-to-right* and when we encounter a double-quote `"` we discard the `"` and enter mode 1 and and when we encounter another double-quote `"` we discard it and exit mode 1, entering mode 2 where we "ignore special chars" (here a space separates arguments and is not special).
+The simple rule is then to scan the command line from *left-to-right* and when we encounter a double-quote `"` we discard the `"` and enter mode 1 and when we encounter another double-quote `"` we discard it and exit mode 1, entering mode 2 where we "ignore special chars" (here a space separates arguments and is not special).
 Quite simply the concept of unbalanced double-quotes does not exist.
 Quotes simply trigger one of two modes.

 Below we show of the "quoting" encoder in practice.